xfengnefx/hprc-sample-selection/yr1.md

 4. Remove candidates with existing or ongoing sequencing efforts.

 5. Selection: ideally, we would like to select the same number of candidates from each subpopulation, and have equal number of candidates from both genders.
-This could not be achieved and thus we have additional manual interventions:
+We applied the following manual interventions:
 1) when gender is unbalanced (i.e. off by more than 1), try to swap in the next-best candidate of the less represented gender; do nothing if this is not possible.
-2) if a subpopulation has less individuals than the desired sample selection size, their unused slots will be distributed to other unsaturated subpopulations.
-The latter choice is arbitrary and should have little impact on the overall results.
+2) if a subpopulation has less individuals than the desired sample selection size (i.e. all candidates are selected), their unused slots will be distributed to other unsaturated subpopulations.
+The latter choice is arbitrary but should have little impact on the overall results.

 ## Side notes as of 2021